awsdocs/aws-lambda-developer-guide/doc_source/concurrent-executions.md

 1. For **Limit Type**, choose **Lambda**, fill in the necessary fields in the form, and then choose the button at the bottom of the page for your preferred method of contact\.

-**Note**
-AWS might automatically raise the concurrent execution limit for you so that your function can match the incoming event rate\.
-An example is the case of when your function is triggered from an Amazon S3 bucket\.

 ## Function Level Concurrent Execution Limit<a name="per-function-concurrency"></a>

 By default, the concurrent execution limit is enforced against the sum of the concurrent executions of all functions\.
 The shared concurrent execution pool is referred to as the unreserved concurrency allocation\.
 If you haven’t set up any function\-level concurrency limit, then the unreserved concurrency limit is the same as the account level concurrency limit\.
 Any increases to the account level limit have a corresponding increase in the unreserved concurrency limit\.
 You can view the unreserved concurrency allocation for a function by using the [GetAccountSettings](API_GetAccountSettings.md) API or using the AWS Lambda console\.
 Functions that are being accounted against the shared concurrent execution pool will not show any concurrency value when queried using the [GetFunctionConfiguration](API_GetFunctionConfiguration.md) API\.

 You can optionally set the concurrent execution limit for a function\.
 You may choose to do this for a few reasons:

-+ The default behavior means a surge of concurrent executions in one function may cause another function sharing the concurrent execution limit from getting throttled\.
++ The default behavior means a surge of concurrent executions in one function prevents the function you have isolated with an execution limit from getting throttled\.
 By setting a concurrent execution limit on a function, you are reserving the specified concurrent execution value for that function\.

 + Functions scale automatically based on incoming request rate, but not all resources in your architecture may be able to do so\.
 For example, relational databases have limits on how many concurrent connections they can handle\.
 You can set the concurrent execution limit for a function to align with the values its downstream resources support\.